 Upon authorization, the Air Force personnel operating the MQ-9 tracking Major General Soleiman on 3 January initiated its firing sequence and let loose the fury of four Hellfire missiles.
 Two ripped into the convoy’s lead vehicle and another pair took out the one Soleiman was traveling in.
 The US military always doubles up on everything so there’s never a single point of failure.

-The convoy convoy didn’t stand a chance.
+The convoy never stood a chance.
 It’s likely the soldiers were never aware of the drone‘s presence.
 Though, perhaps, they may have heard the crackle of the missiles’ thrusters in the milliseconds just before impact.

 Confirmation of the kill would have come instantly.
 Despite the explosion and debris, the Reaper’s sensors would have immediately detected successful elimination of the target.
 The UAV would then have altered its course and returned to base to get prepped for its next kill.